ahmedayyad-dev/EHkBot/README.md

 ## Important Notes

+1. **Operating System Requirement**: This software is designed and tested ONLY on **Debian 12 or Debian 13**.
+Other Linux distributions (Ubuntu, CentOS, etc.) are NOT supported and may cause installation failures or unexpected errors.

-1. **License Verification**: This software includes built-in license verification.
+2. **License Verification**: This software includes built-in license verification.
 Do not attempt to modify or remove it.
 Using the software without a valid license violates the terms of service.

 2. **RapidAPI Subscription**: You MUST maintain an active subscription to the [YouTube to Telegram Uploader API](https://rapidapi.com/ahmedyad200/api/youtube-to-telegram-uploader-api).
 The bot will not function without a valid subscription and API key.